KerbalNo15/Shutterlink/Readme.md

 I made a simple guide to setting up your camera [Here](getting_started.md)

 ## Known bugs?
-Yes, many.
-This project is in alpha status, and it is not perfect.
+Yes.
+This project is in alpha, so it is not perfect.
 - All portrait photos are displayed sideways in the thumbnail list.
 I have no idea how the official app fixes this since my camera doesn't seem to return orientation data with the thumbnail list.
-- You cannot download videos.
-If you try, the app will immediately crash.
+- ~~You cannot download videos.
+If you try, the app will immediately crash.~~ Fixed 4/12/24
 - Trying to download an image after your phone disconnects from the camera will cause a crash.
 - Thumbnails are slow to load from some cameras, but this is probably a hardware limitation.
 - Requesting an old page before the current one is finished loading will result in slow loads and the remaining results being appended to the older page of content.